brendt/stitcher.io/src/content/book/06-states.md

 }
 ```

-Again we can write simple unit tests for each state, and our invoice model can simply do this:
+Again we can write simple unit tests for each state, and our invoice model can simply do this.

 ```php
 class Invoice extends Model